FIFA World Cup 2026 Group B Schedule

 How to Watch Group B Matches Live

 The easiest way to track Group B is through the FIFA World Cup 2026 match schedule, especially once final-day simultaneous kickoffs arrive.
 FOX and FS1 carry English-language coverage in the United States, while Telemundo handles Spanish rights.
-If you need market-specific details, the official broadcast guide remains the cleanest reference point.
+If you need market-specific details, the official broadcast coverage remains the cleanest reference point.

 Frequently Asked Questions